JoelEB/4Ging_Connection/README.md

 ## Notes
 * My 32" TV has a Height of 1216 pixels and a width of 656 pixels (When inverted 90 degrees)

+## Ways to Interact
+* Change tint of image (Distance sensor, forground image fades to reveal background image as user appraoches)
+* move images that are supperimposed (move apps on phone to reveal blank background)